abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 {% if site.distribution == 'print'%}
 -->

-Interlude --- semilattices and trees
+Interlude --- semilattices VS trees
----
+===

 Lattices are partial orders that have both *join* *and* *meet* for each pair of elements.
 Partial orders that just have *join* (and no *meet*), or just have *meet* and no *join* are called *semilattices*.
 More specifically, partial orders that have *meet* for every pair of elements are called *meet-semilattices*.

 ![Semilattice](../04_order/semilattice.svg)

-A structure that is similar to a semilattice (and probably more famous than it) is the *tree*.
+A structure that is similar to a semilattice (and probably more famous than semilattice) is a *tree*.

 ![Tree](../04_order/tree.svg)